AronnoDIU/Quiz-game_Enhanced/README.md

 - `Quiz.java`: This file contains the `Quiz` class, which handles the logic of the quiz game.
 - `QuizGame.java`: This file contains the `QuizGame` class, which is the entry point of the application.
 - `Question.java`: This file contains the `Question` class, which represents a question.

+## Usage

+1. Select a quiz mode.
+2. Start the quiz.
+3. Answer the questions.
+4. See your score.
+5. See the high scores.
+6. See the instructions.
+7. See the about page.
+8. Exit the game.

 ## Contributing